samisayegh/automatic-timesheet/README.md

 - `npm run log` - Logs time.
 - `npm run create:config` - Generates an `.env` file if it does not already exist.
 - `npm run build` - transpiles TypeScript to JavasScript.

+## Limitations

+- Ensure the target day has no time logged.
+The initial version of the tool will always try to log 8 hours of time.
+- When specifying a day, pick one within the last 7 days for reproducible results.
+Older days will work on the first run, but may give different results on subsequent attempts as Jiras are updated and reordered.
+- The tool will log a maximum of 2 jiras for a day, assigning 4 hours to each.
+- The tool uses commits as proof-of-work.
+If you do not use git commits as part of your job, the tool will not find your associated jiras.